Timinator2000/Algorithm_X/14 - your turn/03 - agent x mission 2 - cont.md

 # Setting Up Your Solver

-To set up your solver, follow the exact instructions presented [here](coloring-with-your-solver), taking care to consider the following:
+To set up your solver, follow the exact instructions presented [here](coloring-with-your-solver).
+Of course, you will need to handle two distinct sets of letters.
+You might choose to keep it simple and add two attributes to your solver or you might wish to be clever and handle all coloring with a single additional attribute.

-1. kdkdkd

 # Minor Spoiler